Best Car Insurance in Maryland for 2025 [10 Standout Companies]

 Compare RatesStart Now →

-You may not own any of the vehicles on the list but it is still a good idea comprehensive car insurance to ensure that you are covered against theft, vandals, or a natural disaster.
+You may not own any of the vehicles on the list, but it is still a good idea to have comprehensive car insurance to ensure that you are covered against theft, vandalism, or a natural disaster.

-Remember that thieves and mother nature are indiscriminate in how they pick their victims.
-So are deer and falling debris.
+Remember that thieves and Mother Nature are indiscriminate in how they pick their victims.
+Deer and falling debris are also indiscriminate.

 Vehicle Thefts by City

-The data below was gathered from the FBI website and shows the top 10 cities in Maryland when it comes to the amount of vehicle theft.
+The data below was gathered from the FBI website and shows the top 10 cities in Maryland in terms of vehicle thefts.

 Compare RatesStart Now →

-Looking at the table it is easy to assume that Baltimore is a very dangerous city.
-The reality is that the sheer size of Baltimore means that there are more people and thereby more possibility for crime rather than actually having a high crime rate.
+Looking at the table, it is easy to assume that Baltimore is a very dangerous city.
+The reality is that Baltimore’s sheer size means that there are more people and, thereby, more possibilities for crime rather than actually having a high crime rate.

-Still, it is not a bad idea to consider carrying additional coverage options beyond the minimum state requirements because no matter where you live you just never know.
+Still, it is not a bad idea to consider carrying additional coverage options beyond the minimum state requirements because you never know where you live.

 Keep reading to find out how Maryland rates in some of the things that can quite often result in this type of crash.